William Raeside

-William Raeside (24 March 1892 – 15 November 1964) was a Scottish football player and coach.
+William Raeside (24 March 1892 – 15 November 1964), also known as William Cowan and W. H. Cowan, was a Scottish football player and coach.

 Early and personal life

 Raeside was born in Paisley on 24 March 1892.

 Playing career

-Raeside playing career, which included claims he played in both Scotland and England, is unverified.
+Raeside's playing career, which included claims he played in both Scotland and England, is unverified.

 Coaching career

 Raeside managed Spanish club Celta Vigo under a pseudonym, W. H. Cowan.
 After leaving Spain he returned to Scotland to work as an accountant.